 In July, California published its plan to reach 1 million hydrogen fuel cell cars on its roads by 2030.
 Lat month, the Netherlands appointed Noe van Hulst, chairman of the governing board of the International Energy Agency, as its Special Envoy on Hydrogen.
 While Norway just kick-started a study to set up its own national hydrogen roadmap.

-Companies are betting on hydrogen
+Companies are betting on green hydrogen

 In parallel, companies set up organisations and business alliances, developed commercial projects, and lined up major investments in hydrogen.